cseanburns/personal_knowledge_mgmt/src/10-library-sources-part-2.md

 As of August 1, 2022, this query retrieves 1,134 results.
-Let's say that my search is a bit too broad still, and I want to narrow first by refining my query.
+Let's say that my search is a bit too broad still, and I want to refine my query to narrow my results.
 Just like in *Factiva*,
 *WoS* offers a proximity operator called NEAR.
 Let's try it out with the following query